psychgen/aam-psych-adolesc-rr/readme.md

 causal links between age at menarche and adolescent mental health: a Mendelian randomisation study”.

-The Stage 1 Registered Report has been accepted in-principle in BMC Medicine, and the Stage 2 manuscript has been submitted.
+The Stage 2 Registered Report is published in BMC Medicine: https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-024-03361-8.